Hoyg/Labs-Refresh/github/readme.md

     * If your subscription is not listed or if you want to use an existing service principal, click the `Manage` link.

         1. Click on the `+New Service Connection` button and select the **Azure Resource Manager** option.
 Provide Connection name, select the Azure Subscription from the list and the click on the Ok button.
-The Azure credentials will be required to be provided to authorize the connection.
+The Azure credentials will be required to authorize the connection.

         ![Endpoint](images/endpoint5_1.png)